 Whether you hire a company or do it yourself, you will earn expenses to clean and prepare the rental before every guest’s arrival.
 Many hosts offset cleaning fees by charging them to guests upfront.

 Soap, toilet paper, cleaning supplies, and more are part of the cost of doing business.
-Don’t forget to account for the expense when deciding how much to price your rental.
+Do not forget to account for the expense when deciding how much to price your rental.

 You can rent out a room or even host a tent in your backyard.
 It seems that the more creative you are about the experience you offer your guest, the more popular your rental may be.
 There are limits, of course.